jakebasile/havarti/README.md

         MONGO_KEY=MONGOHQ_URL \
         PASSCODE=<Your Super Secret Passcode>

 For **local use only** a file system based cache is avaliable.
-It can be used by specifing it in the `supervisord.conf`.
+It can be used by specifying it in the `supervisord.conf`.
 Packages will be cached in `~/.havarti-packages/` by default.

     [program:havarti]
     command=bin/gunicorn -w 3 --preload -b 0.0.0.0:80 havarti:app